Written by 6:49 pm Blog

 The White Law Group reviews the regulatory history of Arete Wealth Management.

-Arete Wealth Management Customer Complaints
+Arete Wealth Management Investor Lawsuits

 The White Law Group has also filed claims on behalf of investors against Arete Wealth Management in connection with GWG L Bonds.

 In June 2022, the White Law Group submitted a claim to FINRA Dispute Resolution on behalf of a California family, alleging claims for violation of common law fraud, breach of fiduciary duty, negligence, and negligent supervision.
 The claim alleged that Arete Wealth Management unsuitably invested its clients in the high-risk GWG Series L Bond, securities sponsored by GWG Holdings, a Dallas-based financial services firm.
 GWG Holdings, Inc filed for Chapter 11 bankruptcy protection on April 20, 2022 after failing to make $13.6 million in interest payments to bondholders in January.
-The claim further alleges investment losses in Healthcare Trust Inc and Franklin BSP Lending Corp. (formerly known as BDCA).
+The claim further alleged investment losses in Healthcare Trust Inc and Franklin BSP Lending Corp. (formerly known as BDCA).

 The claim was seeking damages of $100,000.01 to $200,000.00.